ginsterbusch/ui-leaflet-integration/readme.txt

 * default - uses the OSM mapnik tile server
 * osm_bw - OSM mapnik in black and white
 * mapquest
+* work in progress: proper filter hook + JSON file to read in the tile service handling / tile providers automagically

 = Q. Where to place the marker text? =
 A. Right inside the shortcode, eg. `[ui_leaflet_map]your <strong>nifty</strong> HTML text :)[/ui_leaflet_map]